bmraubo/TicTacToe/README.md

 - Give markers colour assignments.
 If we add more players we will need more markers.

 Further functionality:
 - Allow creating board of N*N size, as well as unlimited? number of players, each with their own marker.
 Distinguish markers by colour.

+## w/c 04 October 2021 Redesign

+### Redesigning to allow for new data structures

+The previous refactor means that only the Board class will have to be changed to facilitate the use of a new data structure.

+To further encapsulate the data structure, a check_value() method will be added that will be the sole means of communication between the data structure and the methods that require data.
+Any references to the 2D matrix will be removed from the Board methods, and replaced by calling check_value for the relevant fields.